 Photo Credit: Livia Fremouw

 She received her MFA from the University of Oregon, and has since taught fiction writing at the University of Wisconsin as well as descriptive writing to gifted high school students through Johns Hopkins University.
 She has taught writing to first-graders, retirees, and everyone in between.
+She is the organizer of 100 Notable Small Press Books, a curated list of the year’s recommended titles across genres from independent publishers.
 Miriam lives with her family in Eugene OR, where she teaches writing at the University of Oregon.

 To contact Miriam: